This issue brief was updated on November 19, 2020

 The task of formulating a coherent plan falls to Saudi Arabia, the chair of this year’s G20 summit.
 For Saudi Crown Prince Mohammed bin Salman (MBS), a successful summit will be an opportunity to reengage with world leaders and corporate titans who recoiled in the wake of the murder of Saudi dissident Jamal Khashoggi in 2018.
 A successful summit will also go a long way toward restoring Saudi Arabia’s reputation as an investment hub.

 Saudi Arabia has shown that it is serious about addressing climate change.
 It has set out an agenda to advance efforts to manage emissions.
 In a world in which fossil fuels will still be part of the energy mix, Saudi Arabia can forge alliances, including with the United States, by pushing toward net-zero emissions through carbon storage, recycling, and utilization, as well as through development of clean energy sources.
+The drop in oil prices this year offers Saudi Arabia an opportunity to promote the G20 as a governance mechanism for energy markets by working with both oil consumers and producers to create a more effective hydrocarbon management system.
+The United States can also play a role here, as Atlantic Council President and Chief Executive Officer Frederick Kempe has said.

 The number one message that the Saudis will try to send is that is they are back, they are welcomed into the international community, and they are respected.